Taking a Summer Vacation? Secure Your Apartment First

 When it comes to windows, it’s important to make it appear that there’s nothing out of the ordinary going on — even if you’re thousands of miles from home.
 If you live on the first floor, keep in mind that anything that obstructs your windows from the street gives burglars cover to enter and leave your apartment at will.
 Plus, tightly closed curtains or constantly burning lights can be telltale signs that no one’s home, so when you’re gone for more than a day or two, consider using timer switches to turn lights on and off at regular intervals.

 Don’t tip off the world to your vacation by letting anyone with an Internet connection know you’re away.
-Believe us, we know it’s tempting — we’re constantly on Facebook and Twitter — but it makes a lot of sense to wait to update your Facebook page until after you’ve returned.
+It can be tempting — especially if you’re constantly on Facebook and Twitter — but it makes a lot of sense to wait to update your Facebook page until after you’ve returned.
 That way, you’re not only security-conscious, you also get to take a second look at those vacation pictures to be sure you really want to share them!
-Many of us have made this mistake in the past, posting things that maybe we shouldn’t have, or maybe at the wrong time.
-And if you didn’t suffer a break-in at my apartment, you may have opened yourself up to unnecessary risk.
+Even if you didn’t suffer a break-in at your apartment after sharing your vacation news in the past, you may have opened yourself up to unnecessary risk.

-Alarm systems have come a long way, but if your budget doesn’t allow for this, be creative.
+Alarm systems have come a long way, but if your budget doesn’t allow for one, be creative.
 Look into what types of security measures are suggested by your local police department or are offered via your cable provider.
 These are two types of professionals who visit many homes and know from experience about the best, cost-effective protection measures.
-There are plenty of simple, inexpensive options on the market, including motion detectors, magnetic window alarms, and some DIY techniques that even we can do.
+There are plenty of simple, inexpensive options on the market, including motion detectors, magnetic window alarms, and some DIY techniques.

 It’s always advisable to double-check your renters insurance to see what coverage you have for your possessions while you’re away.
 If you have any questions, don’t hesitate to contact your insurance agent well before you hit the road.
 It’s a good idea to double-check anything you may have overlooked in your policy and ensure everything is up-to-date.